RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 - `#RRGGBB`: full notation without alpha.
 The alpha is assumed to be `FF`.
 - `#RRGGBBAA`: full notation with alpha.

-#### Date/Time
+#### Timestamps
-Datetime literals must contain an `_` underscore.
-They may contain a day of the year, a time of day and a timezone.
-The format is as follows: `YMD_hms_f±ZHZM`. `Y`, `M`, `D`, `h`, `m`, `s`, and `f`.
-A `-` negative sign may be prefixed for negative timestamps.
-- `Y` represents the number of years.
-It may be an integer number of any length.
+Timestamp literals contain time data in the format `Y#M#D#h#m#s#f#`, where the characters between the letters should only consist of only digits.
+Optionally, the first character may be a `-` minus sign for negative timestamps.
+Any positive integer number is allowed for each part, negative numbers are not.
 Leading zeros are allowed.
-- `M` represents the number of months.
-It may be an integer number between `0` and `11`.
-Leading zeros are NOT allowed.
-- `D` represents the number of days.
-It may be an integer number between `0` and `30`.
-Leading zeros are NOT allowed.
-- `h` represents the number of hours.
-It may be an integer number between `0` and `23`.
-Leading zeros are allowed.
-- `h` represents the number of minutes.
-It may be an integer number between `0` and `59`.
-Leading zeros are NOT allowed.
-- `h` represents the number of seconds.
-It may be an integer number between `0` and `59`.
-Leading zeros are NOT allowed.
-- `f` represents the number milliseconds.
-It may be an integer number between `0` and `999`.
-Leading zeros are allowed.
-- `±ZHZM` represents the timezone, as an hour and minute offset from UTC.
-It must always be five characters long.
-The first character must either be a `+` positive sign or a `-` negative sign.
-The other characters must be digits.
-It may be omitted if the value is `+0000`.

-`YMD`, `hms`, `f` and `ZHZM` may be omitted if their values are `0`.
-The underscore between `YMD` and `hms` must always be included in the literal.

-The format does not enforce that a year-month-day tuple expresses a valid date.
-For example, `19940130_` represents the 31st of February, 1994 (which isn't a valid date but is allowed by the format).

-Examples: `19990101_130000_000_+0100`, `_054321_001`, `10000__`, `_`.
+Parts that equal 0 can be omitted, and the different parts can come in any order.

+Each part represents a different unit:
+- `Y`: a number of years.
+- `M`: a number of months.
+- `D`: a number of days.
+- `h`: a number of hours.
+- `m`: a number of minutes.
+- `s`: a number of seconds.
+- `f`: a number of milliseconds.
+These prefixes are case-sensitive.

+For example:
+- `Y1999M2D1h13` and `D1M2Y1999h13m0s0` are both valid representations of the date and time `February 1st 1999, 1 P.M.`.
+- `s1f100` and `m0f100s1` are both valid representations of the timespan `1 second and 100 milliseconds`.
+- `-Y100000` and `-Y100000M0D0h0m0s0f0` are both valid representations the year `-100,000 B.C.`.

+Note that timestamp literals do not have to represent valid dates or times of day - so a value like `Y2005M13D200` is allowed.

 #### Binary
-Binary data strings store arbitrary data in hexadecimal format.
+Binary data literals store arbitrary data in hexadecimal format.
 They must start with `0x`, followed by the hexadecimal representation of the data, for example: `0x0004BAF890`.
 The literal `0x` represents a binary data string of length 0.
 The character length of the hexadecimal number must be an even number.

 #### Null
 Null values are encoded with `null` literals.
 Like booleans, null values must be lower-case.
 Null values never need type labels, but are allowed to be annotated with them.